The Community College of Rhode Island has an open admissions policy that offers Rhode

 transcript and an Articulated Credit Form.

-There are state funds available to support special programs for high school students.
+State funds are available to support special programs for high school students.
+For

 visit the Rhode Island Department of Education website.

 VETERANS EDUCATIONAL ASSISTANCE

 Students who qualify for veterans educational benefits may obtain enrollment and certification information by visiting this page.

 According to Rhode Island General Law (30-30.2-3 (2), all combat veterans of the United